Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Introduction

-In this paper, we intend to shed some light on this problem by developing a dynamic stochastic approximation (DSA) method for multi-stage stochastic optimization.
-The basic idea of the DSA method is to design an inexact primal-dual SA method for solving the $t$-th stage optimization problem in order to compute an approximate stochastic subgradient for its associated value functions $v^t$.
+In this paper, we attempt to shed some light on this problem by presenting a dynamic stochastic approximation (DSA) method for multi-stage stochastic optimization.
+The basic idea of the DSA method is to apply an inexact primal-dual SA method for solving the $t$-th stage optimization problem to compute an approximate stochastic subgradient for its associated value functions $v^t$.
 In the pursuit of this idea, we manage to resolve the following difficulties.
 First, the first-order information for the value function $v^{t+1}$ used to solve the $t$-stage subproblem is not only stochastic, but also biased.
 We need to control the bias associated with such first-order information.
-Second, in order to establish the convergence of stochastic optimization subroutines for solving the $t$-stage problem, we need to guarantee that the variance of approximate stochastic subgradients and hence the dual multipliers associated with the $t+1$-stage problem are bounded.
-Third, we need to make sure that the approximation errors do not accumulate quickly as the number of stages $T$ increases.
+In addition, we need to develop a relationship between the primal-dual gap and the error associated with approximate stochastic subgradients.
+Second, in order to establish the convergence of stochastic optimization subroutines for solving the $t$-stage problem, we need to guarantee that the variance of approximate stochastic subgradients and hence the dual multipliers associated with the $(t+1)$-stage problem are bounded, while no such results exist in the current SA literature.
+Third, we need to make sure that the errors associated with approximate stochastic subgradients do not accumulate quickly as the number of stages $T$ increases.
 By properly addressing these issues, we were able to show that the DSA method can achieve an optimal ${\cal O}(1/\epsilon^4)$ rate of convergence in terms of the number of random samples when applied to a three-stage stochastic optimization problem.
 We further show that this rate of convergence can be improved to ${\cal O}(1/\epsilon^2)$ when the objective function is strongly convex.
+To the best of our knowledge, this is the first time that this improved ${\cal O}(1/\epsilon^2)$ complexity has been obtained for solving three-stage problems under the strong convexity setting.
+Even though the value functions for these problems are still convex (rather than strongly convex), by exploiting the structural information that the cost function $h^t$ at each stage is strongly convex, our algorithm can compute the approximate stochastic subgradients more efficiently than the more general situation where the cost function $h^t$ at each stage is convex.
 Moreover, we discuss variants of the DSA method which exhibit optimal rate of convergence for solving more general multi-stage stochastic optimization problems with $T > 3$.
 The developed DSA algorithms only need to go through the scenario tree once in order to compute an $\epsilon$-solution of the multi-stage stochastic optimization problem.
 As a result, the required memory for DSA increases only linearly with respect to $T$.
 To the best of our knowledge, this is the first time that stochastic approximation type methods are generalized to and their complexities are established for multi-stage stochastic optimization.
+It should be also mentioned that although the main motivation and contribution of this paper lie on the theoretical side of stochastic optimization, the developed DSA algorithm provides an effective approach for solving stochastic optimization problems with a large number of decision variables and a relatively smaller number of stages such as for those arising from hierarchical operations management and clinical trials.